+Assignment Agreement

-Assignment Agreement South Korea October 1, 2014 On the one hand Byung Chang Park (ID and the one hand Byung Chang Park), hereinafter the Principal on the other hand (Passport No: Personal No: hereinafter the Attorney, hereby concluded the present agreement on following: Subject of the Agreement 1.1.
-By this Agreement, the Attorney is authorized to make bank transfers to Tkeshelashvili (P/N and for this purpose the Principal gives the Attorney 3.2.
-Rights and liabilities in regard with any bank transfers made by the Attorney directly incurred to the Principal. rney Payment For the assignment to be performed, the Principal shall pay the Attorney 300 (three hund) // lred)
+South Korea On the one hand Byung Chang Park (ID and by her and by October 1, 2014 reinafter the Principal on the other hand Passport No: hereinafter the Attorney, hereby concluded the present agreement of Personal No: Perso Subject of the Agreement 1.1.
+By this Agreement, the Attorney is authorized to make Tkeshelashvili (P/N and for this purpose the Prince 74232 (Seventy-four thousand two hundred and two) USD (hereinaft 1.2.
+Rights and liabilities in regard with any bank transfers madirectly incurred to the Principal. cipal gives the Attorney er the Assignment).
+2. Payment 9

-3. Obligations of the Parties
+Obligations of the Parties